 One of the few lots not acquired by the Colwyn Bay and Pwllycrochan Estate Company was Pwllycrochan itself, which was bought by John Porter who had been John Pender’s agent, and who had converted the mansion into an hotel in 1866.

 It was to become one of the principal establishments in the town, attracting a wide variety of visitors.
-It remained the property of the Porter family until 1938, when it was sold to Rydal School.
+It remained the property of the Porter family until 1938, when it was sold.
+The property later became part of Rydal School.

 J. Porter remained the hotel’s director until his death in 1899, when his son John Merry Porter took over as managing director.
 Having attended school at Conway, J. M. Porter was articled to Messrs.
 Farrer and Company of Manchester, where he trained as an architect and surveyor.
 After he qualified in 1886 he returned to Colwyn Bay and became a partner with Lawrence Booth and Thomas Chadwick, architects, surveyors and estate agents, who had formed their original partnership in 1876 to act as agents for the ColwynBay and Pwllycrochan Estate Company.
 A Colwyn Bay office was opened under J. M. Porter as the local agent for the Manchester Company and was responsible for many of the buildings going up in the new town.